opentofu/opentofu/docs/state_encryption.md

 The goal of this feature is to allow OpenTofu users to fully encrypt state files when they are stored on the local disk or transferred to a remote backend.
 The feature should also allow reading from an encrypted remote backend using the `terraform_remote_state` data source.
 The encrypted version should still be a valid JSON file, but not necessarily a valid state file.

 Furthermore, this feature should allow users to encrypt plan files when they are stored.
-However, plan files are not JSON, so there is no expectation of the resulting plan file being JSON either. **TODO: do we want to specify that we use ZIP encryption semantics?**
+However, plan files are not JSON, they are ZIP files.
+If feasible, this feature should a correct ZIP encryption format to encrypt the data contained within the ZIP file.

 For the encryption key, users should be able to specify a key directly, use a remote key provider (such as AWS KMS, etc.), or create derivative keys (such as pbkdf2) from another key source.
 The primary encryption method should be AES-GCM, but the implementation should be open to different encryption methods.
 The user should also have the ability to decrypt a state file with one (older) key and then re-encrypt data with a newer key.